shish/firehose/README.md

  * cmds:
    * MSG <text>
+     - "Bob: hello"
    * ACT <text>
+     - "* Bob acts"
    * PING <nonce>
+     - request client status
    * PONG <nonce> <status>
+     - announce client status
+   * CHAT <keydata>
+     - send one private key to several friends so they can all decode chatroom messages
+       (TODO: detect that a message was decoded using a group key rather than a personal key; show the message in the group window rather than one-to-one window)
 ```

 If the GPG message is signed, and the recipient has your public key, you'll